Chapter 15 : Choose Wisely

 He brushed back his locks.
 "Damn straight."
 Pushing off his other foot, Scorpius gave the chair a good stomp and began his precarious climb.

 Bea and Albus cleared the area as Scorpius pushed off the excess junk and yanked the trunk out.
-It fell to the floor with a splintering crash, Quaffles and Bludgers rolling everywhere, and they hastened to corral them.
+It fell to the floor with a splintering crash, Quaffles and Bludgers rolling everywhere.

 Scorpius jumped down, stealing a sack from the second shelf.
 "Find Bludgers and toss them in.
 We'll check to see if they're old enough outside where there's proper lighting."